Gippsland, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you go to Gippsland in June, you will notice that it can be chilly and somewhat rainy.
-Expect it to rain regularly.
+If you go to Gippsland in August, you will notice that it is relatively cool and somewhat rainy.
+Expect it to rain about a third of the time.
 Daytime temperatures are in the high 50s F (mid 10s C).

 What to wear/what to pack: